addyyang/addyyang.github.io/README.md

 ### Methods
 #### Data Preprocessing Methods
 + **Data cleaning** will ensured that our data is free of outliers or incorrect/null data.
 We'll use the Pandas library, including dropna() and drop_duplicates(), to do this effectively.
 We also deleted outlier datapoints with delays over 500 minutes.
-For regressors, we changed datapoints with "negative" delays (the plane arrived early to the destination) to zero.
+For regressors, we changed datapoints with "negative" delays (the plane arrived early to the destination) to zero, since we did not care about predicting early flights.
 + We used **feature transformation** to adjust data to best fit the strengths, weaknesses, and biases of our model/dataset.
 For example, we used the log transformation technique from scikit-learn to normalize right-skewed data.
 + We used **dimensionality reduction** to prevent overfitting while still considering the impact of eliminating features on the accuracy of our model \[2\].